COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 1. The first line contains the CIF2.0 identifier with no trailing whitespace.
 2. Between the first line and the data block header is an arbitrary multi-line comment, consisting of a series of lines commencing with a hash character.
+The comment-folding convention is not used.
 3. A single blank line precedes the data block header.
 4. The final character in the file is a new line (`\n`).
+5. A single blank line follows data frame header.
-5. The first definition is the `Head` category.
+6. The first definition is the `Head` category.
-6. A category is presented in order: category definition, followed by all data names in alphabetical order, followed by child categories.
+7. A category is presented in order: category definition, followed by all data names in alphabetical order, followed by child categories.
-7. Categories with the same parent category are presented in alphabetical order.
+8. Categories with the same parent category are presented in alphabetical order.

 ### 4.2 Layout of non-save-frame information